-But let’s take a quick look at a few analysis points during the production of organic Medihemp CBD oil.
+But let’s take a quick look at a few analysis points during the production of organic Wedihemp CBD oil.
 Before, during and after cultivation of the hemp, the soil is stringently checked for heavy metals, pesticides and fungicides.
-Even if the soil is contaminated by external influences, you won’t encounter contaminated CBD oil in a bottle of Medihemp.
-Because, any contaminated hemp can put to use for making rope or building materials.
+Even if the soil is contaminated by external influences, you won’t encounter contaminated CBD oil in a bottle of Wedihemp.
+Because hemp is so versatile, any contaminated hemp can put to use for making rope or building materials.
 But it definitely won’t end up in a couple of drops under your tongue.
 You can thus be confident that organic CBD oil is safely produced.

-Would you like to know more about Medihemp’s production method?
-Read thisand discover how strict the production of this Austrian CBD oil really is.
+Would you like to know more about Wedihemp’s production method?
+Read this interesting article and discover how strict the production of this Austrian CBD oil really is.

 Is Organic Better?